lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 The commands available are:
 - `M-x lisp-test-runner-run-current` or (`C-c C-r`): It sends the current test symbol to the connection.
 - `M-x lisp-test-runner-run-buffer` or (`C-c C-R`): Run the test suite of the current buffer.

+## APPENDIX: Lem features not found in Emacs and Slime

+Lem has some unique features.
+Did you spot them?

+- the `watch` feature, that displays evaluation results on the fly, in overlays.
+- the `M-x lisp-organize-import` function
+- when evaluating expressions (C-x C-e), Lem prints the result in an overlay.
+- function arguments and the function signature are given in a clear UI.
+- when you run the `ls` command at the REPL (the comma-command with `,ls`), the output is interactive:
+  - the list looks like a list of files in directory-mode, and we can visit the file at point.
+- in the SDL2 version, double clicks select s-expressions.
+A middle mouse click inserts a s-expression.
+- Lem handles symbols presentations in a bit more contexts
+- the test-runner functions

+But don't assume the list is complete ;)